haoai-1997/Deep-learning-Survey-for-Omnidirectional-vision/Backbone/SPHCONV/Paper.md

 </div>

 - **Limitations (provided by the authors)**：
--

 One limitation of SPHCONV is that it cannot handle very close objects that span a large FOV.
-Because the goal of SPHCONV is to reproduce the behavior of models trained on perspective images, the capability and performance of the model is bounded by the target model N<sup>p<sup>; Another limitation of SPHCONV is the resulting model size.
+Because the goal of SPHCONV is to reproduce the behavior of models trained on perspective images, the capability and performance of the model is bounded by the target model N<sub>p</sub>; Another limitation of SPHCONV is the resulting model size.
 Because it unties the kernel weights along θ, the model size grows linearly with the equirectangular image height. **The model size can easily grow to tens of gigabytes as the image resolution increases.**